3. Functions

 3.1.
 Floating-point

 In the last chapter we had some problems dealing with numbers that were not integers.
 We worked around the problem by measuring percentages instead of fractions, but a more general solution is to use floating-point numbers, which can represent fractions as well as integers.
 In C++, there are two floating-point types, called float and double.
-In this book we will use doubles exclusively.
+In this book we will usually use doubles.

 You can create floating-point variables and assign values to them using the same syntax we used for the other types.
 For example: